anushapant/e-travel_ap/README.md

 5. We have created a dummy user, with username:user and password:user1234.
 However, you can create a new account as well.

 #
-All images in this website have been taken from https://unsplash.com/.
+All images in this website have been taken from https://unsplash.com/ or https://www.pexels.com/ .

 Information about destination cities has been taken from https://en.wikipedia.org/